lessworks/translation/adoption/three-principles.md

 ---
-title: These principles
+title: Three Principles
-order: ??
+order: 10
 ---

 These principles are crucial to an organizational LeSS adoption: